ThomasWilliamWallace/GangstersOrganisedCrimeInstructions/README.md

 'Run as administrator'
 ```
 7. Run the Gangsters.exe
+8. Wait for screen to go black
+9. Ctrl-alt-delete, then choose 'Cancel' from the resulting blue
+7. Run the Gangsters.exe
 8. Wait for screen to go black.
 9. Ctrl-alt-delete, then choose 'Cancel' from the resulting blue screen
-10. Wait about 10 seconds, then the Gangsters game should start.
+10. Wait about 10 seconds, then the Gangsters game should start

 ## Instructions for Windows 7 and below:
 1. Mount the gangsters ISO